 - Get Rid of Moldy Materials: Materials that cannot be cleaned and salvaged need to be disposed of.
 This includes wood, drywall, carpets or anything else that is growing mold.
 Use safety gear such as gloves, masks, and goggles before handling moldy items.

 If the mold infestation is on a larger scale, a professional mold remediation team will likely do the following, in addition to getting rid of moldy items:

-- Use Commercial Equipment to Dry Out the Affected Area: It’s important to get your home dried out your home as much as possible, since mold thrives in wet and humid environments.
-Professionals will use air movers, dehumidifiers and HEPA air scrubbers that work together to eliminate moisture and dry out the air and surfaces.
+- Use Commercial Equipment to Dry Out the Affected Area: It’s important to get your home dried out as much as possible since mold thrives in wet and humid environments.
+Professionals will use air movers, commercial dehumidifiers and air scrubbers that work together to eliminate moisture and dry out the air and surfaces.
 They’ll also wear safety gear like gloves, a mask and eye goggles.